-In this webinar, experts on public heath, animal welfare and responsible investment will discuss antimicrobial resistance (AMR), how it is linked to public health and animal welfare, what risks AMR poses to institutional investors, why they should take action on AMR, and why animal welfare should have a pivotal role in activities on AMR.
+In this webinar hosted by VBDO and World Animal Protection, experts on responsible investment, public health and animal welfare will discuss AMR and the food and agriculture sector, its effect on public health and biodiversity, what risks AMR poses to institutional investors and why animal welfare should have a pivotal role in activities on AMR.

 Collective engagement on AMR

-Institutional investors interested in collective engagement on antimicrobial resistance, public health and animal welfare please contact Sara Heinsbroek.
+Institutional investors interested in collective engagement on antimicrobial resistance, its consequences for public health and biodiversity, and animal welfare please contact Sara Heinsbroek.